The magnetar model's energy crisis for a prolific repeating fast radio burst source: Energy Budget Constraint

-which corresponds to $\sim 86.2\%$ of the total dipolar magnetic energy $E_{\rm mag}=(1/6)B^2R^3\simeq (1.7 \times 10^{47} \mathrm{erg})B^2_{15}R_6^3$ for a typical magnetar with a magnetic field $B=10^{15}$ G and radius $R=10^6$ cm.
-The magnetic moment of a magnetar is related to its magnetic field and radius by the relation $\mu=B R^3$.
-Here we derive the lower limit of $\mu$ as $ 4.7\times10^{32}F^{1/2}_{\rm b, -1}\eta^{-1/2}_{\rm r, -4}(\zeta/0.0066)R^{3/2}_6~\mathrm{G~cm^3}$.
-A central magnetar with a magnetic moment below this threshold would be unable to supply sufficient energy to power the source with magnetic energy alone.
-It is the most stringent constraint on the available magnetar energy and magnetic moment, suggesting that the dipolar magnetic energy of the magnetar would be completely depleted in only $\sim$250 days if the radio efficiency is indeed as low as $10^{-4}$.
+It is the most stringent constraint on the available magnetar energy and magnetic moment, suggesting that the dipolar magnetic energy of the magnetar would be completely depleted in only $\sim$250 days in total if the radio efficiency is indeed as low as $10^{-4}$.
 Such a stringent energy budget constraint poses significant challenges to certain magnetar models, particularly low-efficiency models involving relativistic shocks, as well as models with large beaming factors that rely on mechanisms triggered in various regions of the magnetar.

-\subsubsection{Waiting Time}
+\section{Waiting Time}